msikma/repo-v/readme.md

 In this example, we're on the master branch, the 27th commit, identified by the short hash `7072898`.

-You can send a template to `getVersion()` to get customized output.
-It supports a number of variables:

-* branch – branch name (even when in detached mode)
-* count – commit number
-* hash – short hash (6 characters)
-* hash-full – long hash

-To use them, pass a string as argument containing the variables you want in between % signs.
+You can pass a template to `getVersion()` to get customized output.
+Use a string as argument containing the variables you want in between % signs.
 The default template is `%branch-any%-%count%-%hash%`.
-Any variable that is for some reason unavailable will be replaced with *(unknown)*:
+Any variable that is for some reason unavailable will be replaced with `(unknown)`:

 ```javascript
 repoV.getVersion('%branch%');      // master